RetroDECK/ES-DE/INSTALL.md

 This file contains all the settings supported by ES, at their default values.
 Normally you shouldn't need to modify this file manually, instead you should be able to use the menu inside ES to update all the necessary settings.

-The exception would be the ROMDirectory setting as ES won't start if no ROM files are found.
+For the ROM directory, you can either change it manually in es_settings.cfg, or use the dialog that is shown on application startup to change the path to your liking.

-**Setting the ROM directory:**
+**Setting the ROM directory in es_settings.cfg:**

 By default, ES looks in `~/ROMs` for the ROM files, where they are expected to be grouped into directories corresponding to the game systems, for example: